Teaching License: Elementary PreK-6 Overview

 Teaching License: Elementary PreK-6 Field Experiences

+Student teaching is a semester of continuous full-time professional activities in a public school under the supervision of public school and college personnel.
 Student teaching takes place the last semester, usually spring of the senior year.
 To prepare students to work with different age levels, student teaching is organized into two placements: one in an upper elementary grade, and one in a lower elementary grade.
 Bluefield College faculty serve as the college supervisors for the student teachers, and the student teachers meet weekly for seminars.
 Throughout the semester, the student teachers build a professional portfolio which is presented to a faculty and school personnel panel for review and practice with interviewing skills.

-Common sites for Field Experiences
+Common Sites for Field Experiences

 Teaching License: Elementary PreK-6 Outcomes